 responsibility over the next year is to train and prune the trees to get the desired shape.
 The first goal is to set a single trunk at 3 feet.
 Trees are staked up as needed and flowers are removed so the trees can focus on vegetative growth.
 Suckers appearing below the graft point or out of placed are removed as soon as possible.
 At this point the tree will flush with new growth and this must be thinned to two, three, or four shoots that will be trained to establish the scaffold branches.
 The scaffold branches will provide the main shape and support for the canopy.
 As the scaffold branches are forming it is important to choose branches that are evenly spaced at a 45 degree angle. if the branch is to horizontal it will bend down to the ground when set with fruit or it will not be able to support the weight and break.
 The branch will then flush new growth, after the third flush it should be between 18 inches to 30 inches.
 At this point, the terminal bud is removed, which will force multiple buds to flush, thickening the canopy.
 This brings the height of the tree to five feet. the most developed trees in this field are now at this stage.
 The majority of time is spent maintaining the ground cover and weeding around the trees, walking the field, pruning and training branches.

-This years planting will incorporate all the same components of the stand alone UHDP field, with one added element, the open tatura trellis system.
-Five rows have been laid out, each row is 250 feet long with two lines of 1/2 inch poly tubing with 2 gallon/hour drip emitters every 10 feet.
+Year two.
+This year’s planting incorporated all the same components of the stand alone UHDP field, with one added element, the open Tatura trellis system.
+Five rows have been laid out, each row has 240 feet of trellis to plant on, with two lines of 1/2 inch poly tubing and 2 gallon/hour drip emitters every 8 feet, one emitter per tree.
 This is overlaid with three feet wide black weed mat.
-The open tatura trellis system plants in staggered double rows 20 inches apart.
-Trees are planted 10 feet apart in rows while being trained up the trellis.
-Each row of trellis will have 25 trees on each side, with 50 trees per row times 5 rows for a total of 250 trees on a 1/2 acre field.
+The open tatura trellis system is planted in staggered double rows 20 inches apart.
+Trees are planted 8 feet apart in rows while being trained up the trellis.
+Each row of trellis has 30 trees on each side, with 60 trees per row times 5 rows for a total of 300 trees on a 1/2 acre field.

 |UHDP materials/ acre|